signalogic/SigSRF_SDK/mediaTest_readme.md

 Pktlib and streamlib source codes in the SigSRF SDK include "user-defined code insert points" for signal processing and other algorithms to process media data, either or both (i) after extraction from ordered payloads and/or decoding, and (ii) after stream group processing.
 For these two (2) locations, the specific source codes are:

-    1) In packet/media thread processing, after decoding, but prior to sampling rate conversion and encoding, inside <a/ href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/packet_flow_media_proc.c", target="_blank">packet/media thread source code</a>
+> 1) In packet/media thread processing, after decoding, but prior to sampling rate conversion and encoding, inside <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/packet_flow_media_proc.c", target="_blank">packet/media thread source code</a>
+>

-    2) In stream group output processing, inside <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/audio_domain_processing.c" target="_blank">audio_domain_processing.c source code </a>
+> 2) In stream group output processing, inside <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/audio_domain_processing.c" target="_blank">audio_domain_processing.c source code</a>

 The default source codes listed above include sampling rate conversion and encoding (depending on required RTP packet output), speech recognition, stream deduplication, and other processing.